 Couples staying at Disney’s Port Orleans Resort Riverside should take some time to visit Ol’ Man Island, where they’ll find a luxurious pool and a fishing hole.
 Additionally, they can rent bikes at the marina.

 For a truly magical, romantic experience, invite your loved one on a horse-drawn carriage ride during the evening of your stay.
 You’ll fall in love all over again as you trek along the well-lit streets, with live jazz floating through the air.

-Afterward, visit Boatwright’s Dining Hall for a taste of traditional jambalaya or Voodoo Chicken and then grab a drink at the Muddy Rivers Pool Bar.
+Afterwards, visit Boatwright’s Dining Hall for a taste of traditional jambalaya or Voodoo Chicken and then grab a drink at the Muddy Rivers Pool Bar.

 8. Disney’s Coronado Springs Resort

 An oasis in its own right, Disney’s Coronado Springs Resort combines Spanish, Mexican, and Southwest cultures to create a dramatic, romantic paradise.

 This lakeside resort utilizes Disney’s magical touch and modern amenities to inspire guests.

 Before you even step foot into the lobby, you’ll be awed by this incredible architectural beauty.
 Seeing it lit up at night is an even bigger treat—the grand entrance is embellished with impeccable archways and creative patterns that are sure to dazzle even the youngest of visitors.

 The lobby entrance boasts an intricately carved wooden screen leading to a two-story lobby adorned with lanterns.
 The ambience of the lightning and bronze screens give the lobby a touch of Spanish magic and sophistication.

 From the hotel, Disney’s Bus Service will transport guests to any nearby Disney Theme Parks or Water Parks, as well as Disney Springs or Disney′s Winter Summerland Miniature Golf Course.